javaplus/KubernetesDojo/labs/kube_deploy_cloud_app.md

 ## Run the cloud-native-demo image in Kubernetes

-Next we want to run our application in Kubernetes.

 In a console window run the following to run the `cloud-native-demo` image as a container in Kubernetes: